gustavoalito/BeCode/5. Programming/01-scripting/02-Database/02-NoSQL/mongoDB.md

 `db.posts.find( {category: "News"} )`

 ## Projection
-Both find methods accept a second parameter called projection.
+Both "find" methods accept a second parameter called projection.

 This parameter is an object that describes which fields to include in the results.